-For example, unless you want to be held captive by an off site resort’s shuttle schedule, you’ll more than likely need to rent a car.
-In addition to dealing with traffic, there are parking fees.
-There are so many advantages to staying on site.
-Take a moment to see what you’ll be getting or giving up and paying for when making your decision: Disney World Resort Comparisons
+For example, unless you want to be held captive by an off-site resort’s shuttle schedule, you’ll more than likely need to rent a car.
+In addition to dealing with traffic, there are parking fees at the Theme Parks that would be included if you stayed onsite.
+There are so many advantages to staying onsite, such as the free Disney’s Magical Express service between your Resort hotel and the Orlando International Airport.
+Take a moment to see what you’ll be getting or giving up and paying for when making your decision: Disney World Resort Comparisons.

-- Wouldn’t it be wonderful to have Disney World all to yourself?
+Wouldn’t it be wonderful to have Disney World all to yourself?
 We all have that dream, but the reality is that most of us are dealing with school/work schedules.
 The Mouse knows when most of us are free to travel, and the prices vary accordingly during the various travel seasons.
 While logic would tell you that “Value” Season means fewer visitors, traveling any time when school is out is going to translate to the parks being busy.
 Here’s another instance where staying onsite makes a huge difference.
 You can take advantage of Disney’s Extra Magic Hours when staying at a Disney resort.

-- At this point, you have to sit down, think about all of the ticket combinations, look at your budget and figure out which one is right for you.
+- At this point, you have to sit down, think about all of the ticket combinations, look at your budget, and figure out which one is right for you.
 Always keep in mind that you can upgrade your ticket after the fact (within 14 days of first use OR before the number of days on your ticket have been used).
 In other words, if you regret not getting “hopping” or the water parks add-on initially, you can add it while at Walt Disney World.

 Travel Agent or Planning your own Disney World Vacation